-Startpage is a search engine that aims to protect the user's privacy and has as the Netherlands.
-The company added a new section to the FAQ of its website which answers the questions asked about the recent ownership change.start Page
+Startpage is a search engine designed to protect the privacy of the user and is based in the Netherlands.
+The company added a new section to the FAQ on its website answers the questions asked about the recent ownership change.

-Privacy One Group Ltd which acquired a stake in the company, is owned by advertising company System1.
-System1 describes itself as a company that "technology to make advertising better and safer, while respecting consumer privacy".
+Privacy One Group Ltd, which acquired a stake in the company, is owned by the advertising company System1.
+System1 describes itself as a company that uses "technology to make advertising better and safer, while respecting the privacy of consumers".

 The change raised many questions, as Startpage and System1 / Privacy One Group Ltd did not provide much explanation for the details of the deal.